matthiasn/meins/README.md

     $ lein with-profile cljs cljsbuild auto renderer-dev
     $ lein with-profile cljs cljsbuild auto updater

-Alternatively, you can run these aliases (see project.clj);
+Alternatively, you use these aliases (see project.clj);

-    $ cljs-main-dev
+    $ lein cljs-main-dev
-    $ cljs-renderer-dev
+    $ lein cljs-renderer-dev
-    $ cljs-updater-dev
+    $ then cljs-updater-dev

+These need to be running in separate terminals, as they watch the file system for changes in auto mode.

 Next, you need to compile the SCSS files into CSS: